 The rolling country hills found inland are dotted with Iron Age forts, stately homes and plenty of quaint and traditional villages.
 This charm continues in the coastal towns and cities which still cling on to that quintessential British seaside character.

-Dorset is the kind of place that will take you back to your childhood holidays but now you’re free to inject a bit more style, luxury and Prosecco into your trip 😉
+Dorset is the kind of place that will take you back to your childhood holidays but now you’re free to inject a bit more style, luxury and Prosecco into your weekend break 😉

 How to get to Dorset